TauLabs/TauLabs/README.md

 Chat on freenode.net #phoenixpilot

-## Code structure
+## Code Layout

+Here is a quick breakdown of the main directories to get you oriented

-flight - contains the firmware components of the code flight/target - the location of the board targets (e.g. flight/targets/freedom) flight/PiOS - contains the drivers flight/Modules - the flight control logic, broken into modules that communicate via UAVObjects
+* flight - contains the firmware components of the code
+* flight/target - the location of the board targets (e.g. flight/targets/freedom)
+* flight/PiOS - contains the drivers
+* flight/Modules - the flight control logic, broken into modules that communicate via UAVObjects

-ground - contains the GCS code
+* ground - contains the GCS code

-androidgcs - contains the ground control software for android
+* androidgcs - contains the ground control software for android